WHAT ARE BED BUGS & HOW DO YOU GET THEM IN THE FIRST PLACE?

 When taking a blood meal, their abdomens become red in color, making them easier to see, as can be seen in the picture of a nymph feeding below.
 As they mature they grow darker in color like the adults.

-We have a whole page dedicated to pictures of bed bugs that show you EXACTLY what they look like throughout their lifecycle from eggs to adults, infestations, and the signs they leave behind.
+We have a whole page of pictures showing you EXACTLY what bed bugs look like throughout their lifecycle from eggs to adults, infestations, and the signs they leave behind.

 As bed bugs are not seasonal pests, you’ll be able to see and find them all year round as they do not hibernate.
 You might notice more bites (not everyone reacts to the bites) in the summer months though as they’re more active and reproduce more in warmer temperatures.